nicolenocera/cybersecurity-portfolio/Projects/PortSwigger-Web-Security/Authentication/Username-Enumeration-via-Subtly-Different-Responses.md

 ![Lab Completed](screenshots/22-lab-completed.png)

-Successfully logged in and solved the lab.
+Successfully logged in and completed the lab.